Edgar-Donk/frothy-brew/docs/colour_picker/starting_hsv.rst

 Using paint.net as our guide the hsv part consists of 3 colour gradients, similar to their rgb part, but there will be a colour wheel which will be directly linked to the hsv part.
-Apart from the colour wheel it should be similar to the widgets we have already used for rgb.
+Apart from the colour wheel it should be similar to the widgets already used for rgb.

 Determining HSV Gradients
 =========================

-Using a similar process to that for rgb we should be able to create our gradients.
+Using a similar process to that for rgb create our gradients.
 Before starting note that we have dissimilar ranges.
 Hue starts at 0 and finishes at 360, whilst saturation and value both start and finish at 0 and 100 respectively.
 When saturation or value change the hue gradient